TanayB11/me/content/blog/antilibrary.md

 - *80,000 Hours: Find a fulfilling career that does good* - Benjamin Todd
 - [x] *The Richest Man in Babylon* - George Clason
 	- Often described as timeless advice, this book gives financial principles to live by (guard your hard-earned money, put money to work for you).
 Most of the advice seems applicable today, but some feels a bit archaic.
+- [x] *I Will Teach You to Be Rich* - Ramit Sethi
+	- Much more modern and timely advice: Get the big things right and don't stress so much about the small ones.
+I enjoy his focus on the idea of a "rich life"—one where you can "spend lavishly on things you really enjoy, but cut back mercilessly on other things."

 #### Other
 - *The Power of Habit* - Charles Duhigg